 The decision to impose any fine shall identify the factors considered by the Commission or a Commission Delegee in setting the amount of the fine.

 Each day during which a violation continues may constitute a separate offense, and each instance and provision of the state Marijuana laws, including M.G.L. c.
-94I, and 935 CMR 501.000, that is violated may constitute a separate violation.
+94I, and 935 CMR 501.000: Medical Use of Marijuana, that is violated may constitute a separate violation.

 The Commission or a Commission Delegee, in determining the amount of sanction(s) to impose may consider greater or lesser sanction(s) depending on aggravating or mitigating circumstances including, but not limited to: